 prohibits a victim from filing a claim after 2 years, so it’s important

 you act with haste.
-New Jersey follows the discovery rule, so contact
+New Jersey follows the discovery rule, so

-and negotiating for maximum compensation.
+for maximum compensation.

 Brandon J. Broderick, Attorney at Law